yanny-alt/Cookie-Cats-A-B-Testing-Project/README.md

 ---

-## 📊 The Data
+## The Data

 The dataset for this project includes player retention metrics collected during the A/B testing phase.
-The data is available in the repository under the file [cookie_cats.csv](link_to_dataset).
+The data is available in the repository under the file [cookie_cats.csv](https://github.com/yanny-alt/Cookie-Cats-A-B-Testing-Project/blob/main/data/cookie_cats.csv).

 ---

-## 🛠️ Skills/Technologies Used
+## Skills/Technologies Used

 - **Languages**: Python
 - **Libraries**: Pandas, Matplotlib